aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 1. Set the `advanced.auth-provider.class` to `software.aws.mcs.auth.SigV4AuthProvider`.
 1. Set `basic.load-balancing-policy.local-datacenter` to the region name.
 In this case, use `us-east-2`.

-The following is an example of this.
+The following is an example of this config without explicit role to be assumed.

 ``` text
     datastax-java-driver {